Inseparable local uniformization

-In \S\ref{chapone} we collect certain results on schemes over valuation rings.
+In \S\ref{chapone} we prove some results on Riemann-Zariski spaces and schemes over valuation rings with their analytifications.
+This section is very technical because we have to work with non-noetherian schemes and their non-finite normalizations.
+In order to ease the exposition we prefer to sacrifice generality to some extent.
+In some cases we prove what we need and possible generalizations are mentioned in remarks.
 We introduce valued fields in \S\ref{valsec}.
-Since schemes of finite type over valuation rings may have non-finite normalization, we introduce morphisms of normalized finite type/presentation and study their compatibility with projective limits in \S\ref{normsec}.
-In \S\S\ref{ebfibsec}-\ref{bircritsec}, we use Riemann-Zariski spaces to generalize Zariski connectedness theorem to non-noetherian case and to prove a birational criterion \ref{etaleprop} for a morphism of normal schemes to be \'etale.
-For schemes of normalized finite presentation over a valuation ring of height one we define analytic generic fibers in \S\ref{agfsec}, and in the next section we prove the main result of \S\ref{chapone}, Theorem \ref{anfibth} which gives an analytic criterion for a morphism between such schemes to be strictly \'etale at a point.
-In a very natural way, the criterion states that $f$ should induce isomorphism of the corresponding analytic fibers, but the proof is not easy since it is based on many results from \S\S\ref{valsec}-\ref{agfsec}.
-Finally, in \S\ref{smsec} we apply Theorem \ref{anfibth} to study equivalence of points in smooth topology.
-We show that smooth-equivalence descends from projective limits and prove an analytic criterion \ref{smprop} for a point $x$ on a scheme $X$ of normalized finite presentation over a valuation ring $\kcirc$ to be smooth-equivalent to the closed point of the spectrum of a larger valuation ring $\lcirc$.
-Note that it is very important to cover the case of not discrete valuations with a ramified extension $l/k$, and that in this case $X$ is not of finite presentation locally at $x$ because $\lcirc$ is not finitely generated over $\kcirc$ (see also Remark \ref{rem2}).
-This explains why we have to work in unusual generality of morphisms of normalized finite presentation.
+Since schemes of finite type over valuation rings may have non-finite normalization, we introduce morphisms of normalized finite type and study their compatibility with projective limits in \S\S\ref{normsec}-\ref{etanormsec}.
+In \S\S\ref{ebfibsec}-\ref{bircritsec} we use Riemann-Zariski spaces to prove a birational criterion \ref{etaleprop} for a morphism of normal schemes to be \'etale.
+For schemes of normalized finite type over a valuation ring of height one we define analytic generic fibers in \S\ref{agfsec}, and in the next section we prove the main result of \S\ref{chapone}, Theorem \ref{anfibth}, which gives an analytic criterion for a morphism between such schemes to be strictly \'etale at a point.
+In a very natural way, the criterion states that $f$ should induce an isomorphism of the corresponding analytic fibers, but the proof is not easy since it is based on many results from \S\S\ref{valsec}-\ref{agfsec}.
+Finally, in \S\ref{smsec} we apply Theorem \ref{anfibth} to study equivalence of points in the smooth topology.
+We show that smooth-equivalence descends from projective limits and prove an analytic criterion \ref{smprop} for a point $x$ on a scheme $X$ of normalized finite type over a valuation ring $\kcirc$ to be smooth-equivalent to the closed point of the spectrum of a larger valuation ring $\lcirc$.
+Note that it is very important to cover the case of non-discrete valuations with a ramified extension $l/k$, and that in this case $X$ is not of finite presentation locally at $x$ because $\lcirc$ is not finitely generated over $\kcirc$ (see also Remark \ref{rem2}).
+This explains why we have to work in the unusual generality of morphisms of normalized finite type.